uthy4r/hospital-readmission-prediction/README.md

 # - Wait for completion (15-20 minutes)
 # - The file rf_readmission_smote.pkl will be created

-# Move the model to the correct folder
-move rf_readmission_smote.pkl models/
 ```

 ## 📝 Model Details